Integralist/integralist.co.uk/content/pages/resume.md

 ## 💡 Summary

-I ideally want to get across five fundamental aspects about me:
+Most of my work sits across multiple teams, taking systems from early design through to running them in production.
+I like getting the architecture clear before writing code, checking in with the folks it affects, and making sure the teams around me have the documentation and tools they need to build with confidence.

+**Beyond the technical side, a few core principles guide how I work:**

 1. I care about the organisation I work for.
 1. I care about the people I work _with_.
 1. I care about our customers and their experiences.
-1. I'm passionate about programming and the openness of the web
+1. I'm passionate about programming and the openness of the web.
-1. I love getting the chance to learn and experience new technology
+1. I love getting the chance to learn and experience new technology.

 ## 🔗 Connect